aepfli/aepfli.github.io/_posts/2021-03-17-Grade-Repositories-Plugin-the-struggle-is-real.md

 I would love to clean this up, make it more concise and easier to grasp.

-Currently I also think that some of those limitations might be also caused by my need to support gradle 4.10.3.
+Currently I also think that some of those limitations might be also caused by my need to support Gradle 4.10.3.
 If my understandings are correct, i can remove this handover of artifacts to the projects in the future.
 As soon as i can drop support of 4.10.3 - the question is, if i leave the functionality, but just ignore it in that case.